randomwangran/projectTemplate/README.md

 - execute clone script:

     `ranCloneTemplate myProject`

 - open emacs on a linux platform
 - stage all the files and commit
-- push 1st commit using ( with magit )
+- push 1st commit using (within magit)

     'P u'

-- clear this project template according to your needs
+- clear this template according to your needs

 # Requirments